HMS Investigator (1811)

 HMS Investigator was a survey brig of the Royal Navy.
 She performed surveying duties until she was paid off in 1835.
 She then became a police ship moored on the Thames River. she was broken up in 1857.

 Career

 Investigator was built at Deptford Dockyard to a design by Henry Peake.
 She was commissioned under Mr. George Thomas, for the North Sea and stationed at Hosely Bay.
-She then was re-assigned to the River Thames.
+She then was reassigned to the River Thames.
 In 1813 George Trickey (or Trickly), master, sailed her surveying Irish waters.

 By 1814 George Thomas had returned to command for the North Sea.
 He would remain her master until she was paid-off in 1835.

 He was the first naval hydrographic surveyor continuously employed in the 19th century.
 His tenure was due to the high regard of the three Admiralty hydrographers whom he served until 1846.